inbo/n2khab-sample-admin/METADATA.md

 The table `mhq_terr_refpoints` provide the xy-coordinates of the reference points for each population unit.
 When a grts-sample is drawn based on [GRTSmaster_habitats](https://zenodo.org/records/2682323), the reference points are always located in the centroid of the 32 meter x 32 meter grid cells.
 However, in mhq we also make use of legacy sites which are not drawn from the master sample, and therefore are not located in the centroid of the grid cells.
-Furthermore, in some cases (for types with a low detection rate), when the targeted type is not present at a reference point, a new refeerence point is selected within a distance of 100 meter.
+Furthermore, in some cases (for types with a low detection rate), when the targeted type is not present at a reference point, a new reference point is selected within a distance of 100 meter.
 This reference point is not always located in the center of a grid cell.

-In MHQ the reference point corresponds with the southeastern corner of the vegetation plot.
+In MHQ the reference point corresponds with the south-eastern corner of the vegetation plot.

-Fllowing variables are stored in the table:
+Following variables are stored in the table:

 + `point_code`: unique id
 + `grts_ranking`: grts ranking according to [GRTSmaster_habitats](https://zenodo.org/records/2682323)